The great gentleman of English football passes away aged 76

 After standing down from international football, Robson took on some of the biggest jobs abroad, enjoying success withteams in Holland and Portugal before moving on to Barcelona.
 In 1999 he returned to English football, as manager of Newcastle, the club he watched and supported as a boy.

-Sir Bobby’s last public appearance was last Sunday at St James’ Park, where 33,000 fans turned out to honour their former manager and raise money for the Sir Bobby Robson cancer foundation.
+Sir Bobby’s last public appearance was last Sunday at St James’ Park, where 33,000 fans turned out to honor their former manager and raise money for the Sir Bobby Robson cancer foundation.
 An England XI, including several members of the 1990 World Cup Squad took on a Germany XI.
 This time Robson saw his England team win 3-2.